jhpyle/docassemble/_docs/helloworld.md

    * **E-mail**: admin@admin.com
    * **Password**: password

+The default password ("password") will need to be changed.
+Change it to something that is at least eight characters long with at least one lowercase letter and one number.

 Then, from the menu, select [Playground].
 The [Playground] is a "sandbox" area where you can develop interviews and test them, all inside the web browser.